-Christopher B. Mayhorn and Michael S. Wogalter Psychology Department, North Carolina State University, Raleigh NC, 27695-1708 USA WogalterM@aol.com
+Michael S. Wogalter North Carolina State University, Raleigh NC, USA Wogalter@NCSU.edu

-New and emerging technologies promise to revolutionize risk communication.
-The benefits of technology are discussed with respect to the components of a recently described warning process model.
-Examples are provided to illustrate how technology can potentially improve information accessibility and cognitive support.
+Applications of technology promises to transform conventional methods of risk communication.
+The benefits of technology are discussed in the context of a recently described warning process model.
 Design principles such as warning interactivity, dynamic modification, and personalization are considered as potential applications of technology that should enhance warning effectiveness in future technology-based systems.
+Examples are provided to illustrate how technology could improve information accessibility and cognitive support.